Best Internet Service for Seniors in 2024, Tested and Reviewed in 2024

 Summary:Pricing

-T-Mobile offers two main home internet plans.
-Home Internet Unlimited costs $60 per month with AutoPay, and Home Internet Plus costs $70 per month with AutoPay.
-While both plans have comparable speeds, Home Internet Plus includes a more advanced Wi-Fi Gateway and a Mesh Access Point, making it ideal for larger households.
+T-Mobile offers three main home internet plans.
+Rely Home Internet costs $50 per month with AutoPay, Amplified Home Internet costs $60 per month with AutoPay, and All-In Home Internet costs $70 per month with AutoPay.
+The Amplified Home Internet and All-In Home Internet plans offer faster speeds than Rely Home Internet’s fast speeds.
+These plans also include a more advanced Wi-Fi Gateway, a Mesh Access Point, and Advanced Cyber Security, making them ideal for larger households.
+The All-In Home Internet package includes additional perks like streaming subscriptions.

-If you bundle a voice line with either plan, you’ll receive a discount on your monthly bill.
-With a phone and internet bundle, Home Internet Unlimited will cost $60 per month with AutoPay.
+If you bundle a voice line with any of the plans, you’ll receive a $15 discount on your monthly bill.
+That means with a phone and internet bundle, Rely Home Internet will cost $35 per month with AutoPay.

-Regardless of the plan, you’ll be required to pay a one-time $35 device connection charge.
-Luckily, neither plan has long-term contracts or early termination fees.
+You’ll be required to pay a one-time $35 device connection charge for the Rely Home Internet plan only.
+Luckily, none of their plans have long-term contracts or early termination fees.

 Customer Satisfaction